Compression Fracture

 Your healthcare provider will talk with you about your health history and recent injuries, and do a physical exam.
 They will check to see where you have pain and whether your upper spine is hunched forward.
 The healthcare provider may also want to get pictures of your spine using X-rays, CT scans, or MRI.

-If your healthcare provider suspects osteoporosis, you may need a bone density scan.
-This is a special type of X-ray called a dual-energy X-ray absorptiometry (DEXA).
+You may need a bone density scan if your healthcare provider suspects osteoporosis.
+This is a special type of X-ray called a DEXA (dual-energy X-ray absorptiometry).
 These tests show if osteoporosis is the cause of the fracture.

 How is a compression fracture treated?

-If your compression fracture is related to osteoporosis, your healthcare provider will want to treat the osteoporosis.
+Your healthcare provider will want to treat the osteoporosis if your compression fracture is related to osteoporosis.
 You may need to take bone-strengthening medicine and calcium and vitamin D supplements.
 Physical therapy and exercises may be recommended, too.
 These things help make your bones stronger and can help prevent other fractures.

 Other types of treatment include:

-• Bed rest for a short time, followed by limited activity while your bones heal
+- Bed rest for a short time.
+This can be followed by limited activity while your bones heal.

 Different types of surgery are available and may be needed if other treatments aren't helping:

-• Kyphoplasty.
+- Kyphoplasty.
 This surgery is a lot like vertebroplasty.
 But before the cement is injected, small balloons are used to expand the fractured space to help make the vertebra taller.
-The balloons are removed, and then the empty space is filled with cement.
+The balloons are removed.
+The empty space is then filled with cement.

-If a cancerous tumor is causing your symptoms, you may need radiation therapy as well as surgery to remove some of the bone and treat the tumor.
-If an injury has caused the fracture, you may need surgery to repair the bone and join vertebrae together.
+You may need radiation therapy as well as surgery to remove some of the bone and treat the tumor if a cancerous tumor is causing your symptoms.
+You may need surgery to repair the bone and join vertebrae together if an injury has caused the fracture.
 This is a procedure called fusion.

 What are possible complications of a compression fracture?